 You must be a current University of Melbourne student.

 Students must display the UMSU logo at the event or in advertising to be eligible for the grant.

 What is the application process?

-When you have submitted your application form to the General Secretary of UMSU, they will put it on the next agenda of Students’ Council – who are the governing body of the organisation.
+When you have completed your application form, the General Secretary of UMSU will put it on the next agenda of Students’ Council – who are the governing body of the organisation.
 They will assess your application and approve or reject it.
 These meetings of Students’ Council occur regularly in semester.